samstoia/WordCounter.Solution/README.md

 # The Word Counter Project

-This is a basic console program in C# that allows users to input a sentence and then check to see how many times a particular word was used in that sentence.
+This is a website made in C# that allows users to input a sentence and then check to see how many times a particular word was used in that sentence.

 ## Specifications